jodavaho/kvc/README.md

 4    N/A                 2           N/A  1                       N/A    2021-03-01  1            1    3                             1
 5    N/A                 N/A         N/A  N/A                     N/A    2021-04-02  N/A          N/A  N/A                           N/A
 ```

+OK, so I actually aligned the text with ` cat data.txt | kvc-dv | column -t `

 I use this to keep a journal of events and easily scrape it for analysis in other programs or databases.